emmmss/cover-letter-generator/README.md

 ## 🧠 Future Roadmap

 🤖 Improved AI features
+- Give more context to refinement requests such as the CV, or relevant retrieved letters
+- Try out different techniques such as promt chaining for better results
 - Add support for multiple AI models
-- Try out different techniques such as promt chaining for better results

 🔒 Authentication
 - Add full AWS Cognito integration for user management